Sponsored by Gaston County Farm Bureau, Inc., all-new The Farm is open for visitors to explore!

 For thousands of years, humans have nurtured crops while making use of other creatures for food, transportation, clothing, companionship, and recreation.
 All of the plants and animals found on our farms were once wild, and the story of their domestication is part of the history of our civilization.
 Farming has changed dramatically over time in the Piedmont and The Schiele’s new farm experience explores the natural, ever-changing relationships between people, plants, and animals on our local farms across the history of our region.

-Exciting changes to the Farm include:
+Exciting changes to The Farm!

-- New and expanded gardens to showcase a variety of plants and growing techniques.
+New and expanded gardens to showcase a variety of plants and growing techniques.

-- Agricultural equipment, past and present, to demonstrate how technology on the farm has changed over time.
+Agricultural equipment, past and present, to demonstrate how technology on the farm has changed over time.

-- A milking cow and other activities for hands-on learning.
+A milking cow and other activities for hands-on learning.

-- More live animals!
+More live animals!
 We’re gradually introducing some new friends to help tell the animal story; visit often to see what's new!

 *Please note: on occasion, The Farm may be closed to the public for educational programs or events.